Metabolic dysfunction–associated steatotic liver disease: History

 The first acknowledged case of obesity-related non-alcoholic fatty liver was observed in 1952 by Samuel Zelman.
 Zelman started investigating after observing a fatty liver in a hospital employee who drank more than twenty bottles of Coca-Cola a day.
-He then went on to design a trial for a year and a half on 20 obese people who were not alcoholic, finding that about half of them had substantially fatty livers.
+He then went on to design a trial for a year and a half on 20 people with obesity who did not have alcohol use disorder, finding that about half of them had substantially fatty livers.
 Fatty liver was, however, linked to diabetes since at least 1784 — an observation picked up again in the 1930s.
 Studies in experimental animals implicated choline inadequacy in the 1920s and excess sugar consumption in 1949.

 The name "non-alcoholic steatohepatitis" (NASH) was later defined in 1980 by Jurgen Ludwig and his colleagues from the Mayo Clinic to raise awareness of the existence of this pathology, as similar reports previously were dismissed as "patients' lies".
 This paper was mostly ignored at the time but eventually came to be seen as a landmark paper, and starting in the mid-1990s, the condition began to be intensively studied, with a series of international meetings being held on the topic since 1998.
 The broader NAFLD term started to be used around 2002.
 Diagnostic criteria began to be worked out, and in 2005 the Pathology Committee of the NIH NASH Clinical Research Network proposed the NAS scoring system.

 In 2023, a global consensus panel composed mostly of hepatology researchers and clinicians recommended a change of name to metabolic dysfunction–associated steatotic liver disease (MASLD).
 The new name was proposed after 70% of a panel of experts expressed support for this name.
 This new name was adopted in 2023.
-Formerly abnormal accumulation of fat in the liver in the absence of secondary causes of fatty liver, such as significant alcohol use, viral hepatitis, or medications that can induce fatty liver, was the definition of NAFLD.
-However, the term MASLD accepts there may be other conditions present, but focuses on the metabolic abnormalities contributing to the disorder.
+Formerly, abnormal accumulation of fat in the liver in the absence of secondary causes of fatty liver, such as significant alcohol use, viral hepatitis, or medications that can induce fatty liver, was the definition of NAFLD.
+However, the term MASLD accepts that there may be other conditions present, but focuses on the metabolic abnormalities contributing to the disorder.